UMD-ACES/MITM/README.md

 Provide students the ability to collect SSH related data (login attempts, keystrokes) without the need for them to build their own SSH server.

-See this [wiki](https://github.com/UMD-ACES/MITM/wiki/Data-Collection) about the information collected by the MITM SSH server.
+See this [wiki page](https://github.com/UMD-ACES/MITM/wiki/Data-Collection) about the information collected by the MITM SSH server.

 ## Expectations